A Deep Dive into Application Specific Sequencing

 Fastlane’s Atlas Protocol

-Fastlane’s Atlas Protocol is a generalized execution abstraction designed to facilitate programmable MEV mitigation at the application layer.
+FastLane’s Atlas Protocol is a generalized execution abstraction designed to facilitate programmable MEV mitigation at the application layer.
 Atlas simplifies the deployment of custom Order Flow Auctions (OFAs), enabling developers to implement application-specific sequencing with greater ease and flexibility.
 By leveraging Execution Abstraction (EA), a subset of Account Abstraction (AA), Atlas replaces the need for certain guarantees from block builders, setting the way for permissionless order flow and decentralized MEV mitigation strategies across any EVM chain.

 The Motivation Behind Atlas